astropy/astroquery/docs/esasky/esasky.rst

 Get maps
 --------

-You can also fetch images using :meth:`get_maps`.
-It works exactly as :meth:`get_images` except that it takes a `~astropy.utils.TableList` instead of position, radius and missions.
+You can also fetch images using :meth:`astroquery.esasky.ESASkyClass.get_maps`.
+It works exactly as :meth:`astroquery.esasky.ESASkyClass.get_images` except that it takes a `~astropy.utils.TableList` instead of position, radius and missions.

 .. code-block:: python